Shaaali/identity-apps/docs/guides/authentication/conditional-auth/README.md

 -->

 The available templates are categorized as follows:
-- Access Control - These templates restricts user login to the application based on specified conditions.
+- Access Control - These templates restrict user login to the application based on specified conditions.
 - Adaptive MFA - These templates prompt two-factor authentication for login attempts based on specific conditions.

 The pre-defined templates are listed below.